rlorigro/jungle_gym_cpp/README.md

 This model is a bit chaotic but occasionally legitimately impressive.
 This demo comes from the top 10% of sampled trajectories.
-From my limited trials, it seems that PPO in this environment has a higher upper limit on reward, whereas A3C didnt see much benefit from training beyond 1M steps.
+From my limited trials, it seems that PPO in this environment has a higher upper limit on reward, whereas A3C didn't see much benefit from training beyond 1M steps.
 More benchmarking to come.

 Trained with: